wtp43/algorithms-doc/vault/docs/Algorithms/Stacks/Stacks.md

 https://leetcode.com/problems/daily-temperatures/description/

 >[!tip] Monotonically decreasing or increasing stack?
-> The stack should contain only 'valid' starting points for future elements.
+> The stack should contain 'valid' starting points/candidates for future elements.
-> Sanity check: The current element must be able to form a valid calculation (not necessarily the min/max) with at least 1 element in the stack (given it is non-empty after pruning)

-### Common Operations
-- For the current element, check possible answers with the stack while invalidating elements.
-Append the current element
 - Binary search can be useful to find closest valid starting point in the stack

+### Common Problems
+- Next Greater Element (mono dec)
+- Maximum Width Ramp (mono dec + two pointers)
+-

 ### [Maximal Rectangle](https://leetcode.com/problems/maximal-rectangle/)
 - We an only build a rectangle with the min height of all previous columns with 1's